Review Analysis Conclusion

 Buying Guide

 Choosing reliable body piercing screws comes down to matching thread type, gauge, and material to your specific jewelry and piercing placement.
-Because these small parts are responsible for keeping barbells and studs in place, a poor fit can lead to lost jewelry, irritated tissue, or embedding.
+Because these small parts are responsible for keeping barbells and studs seated, a poor fit can lead to lost jewelry, irritated tissue, or embedding.
 Use the sections below to narrow down the right option from the ranked list above.

 Sizing and Gauge Compatibility